marcinwiacek/pl1/readme.md

 # This is wasting time & opening opened doors

-Maybe.
-Mainstream hardware is changing and is better every day.
+Maybe yes, maybe no. Mainstream hardware is changing and is better every day.
 From the other hand, it will never be the best in everything...and special projects have always place and/or niche.